 After further thorough negotiations if there is still no agreement, the matter can be referred to the LNCT.
-This, however, should been seen as a last resort.
-Such matters will be referred in the first instance to the LNCT Joint Secretaries to seek resolution.
-In this case the previous year's WTA should remain in place until things are resolved.
+Such matters will be referred in the first instance to the LNCT Joint Secretaries to seek resolution, and SNCs are encouraged to seek such support at an early stage, when it is clear that agreement may not be reached.
+It should be noted that, where matters are not resolved before the summer break, the previous year's WTA should remain in place until things are resolved.